pyconpt/2023/pycon_portugal_2023/content/talks/schedule/0talks_schedule.md

 Note to content submitters: We are confirming and rejecting continually, please check your email.
 If chosen, please confirm as soon as possible, as your unavailability can free a slot for another fellow speaker.

-This means the schedule is under construction, and may be subjet to changes!
+This means the schedule is under construction, and may be subject to changes!

 Please check the already selected and confirmed Speakers/Talks [Schedule Preview](https://pretalx.evolutio.pt/pycon-pt-2023/featured/).